TeachBooks/mirror_mude_book/book/pd/risk-evaluation/decision.md

 height: 300px
 name: example-river-excavation-2
 ---
 Cross-section of excavation near a river.
 Hashed area indicates the clay layer, which is underlain by sand.
-The water pressure is given by $h$ and is directly related to the river level (Figure {numref}`example-river-excavation`).
+The water pressure is given by $h$ and is directly related to the river level ({numref}`example-river-excavation`).
 ```

 The effect of a drainage system in the construction site (see {numref}`example-river-excavation`) on the groundwater levels has been reviewed using groundwater flow calculations.
 It appears that it reduces the mean value of the maximum water levels to $\mu _{h}$ = 3.52m and the standard deviation remains the same.
 In this case the failure probability is reduced to 0.04.
 Such a drainage system costs €150,000.